Hubsan H111D world’s first mini FPV quadcopter

 Hubsan H111D in-depth review

-As usually, I promise that my review will show only my personal impressions regarding the product.
+As usual, I promise that my review will show only my personal impressions regarding the product.
 I will try to reveal all the positive facts but also the negative ones in case they exist.

 Hubsan H111D features and specs